lelutin/puppet-asterisk/README.md

- * `modules_autoload`: a boolean value (defaults to `true`) that decides whether or not Asterisk will try to automatically load required modules even though they are not explicitely marked as needing to be loaded in the modules.conf file.
+ * `modules_autoload`: a boolean value (defaults to `true`) that decides whether or not Asterisk will try to automatically load required modules even though they are not explicitly marked as needing to be loaded in the modules.conf file.

- * `modules_noload`: an array of strings of explicitely unwanted modules that won't load even though `modules_autoload` is true.
+ * `modules_noload`: an array of strings of explicitly unwanted modules that won't load even though `modules_autoload` is true.
 Specifying an array to this parameter overrides the default list so make sure to include all unwanted modules.
 The default array is the following: